MarioBlazek/git-workshop/README.md

 - Configuration
 - Github flow

 Usage of Git GUI tools is strictly forbidden.
+Checkout the [assignments](assignments/00-introduction.md) section.

+Resources for this workshop mostly are taken from the [Git Book](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub and [Atlassian Git tutorials](https://www.atlassian.com/git/tutorials).

+*Note: This is designed to be used as guided classroom workshop material, and not as self study guide.*